2023 Gold Dome Bill Tracker

 Electric Vehicles (HB 406 and SB 146)

 Status: HB 406 passed the House on March 1 and now goes to the Senate.
-SB 146 passed the Senate on March 6 and now goes to the House.
+SB 146 passed the Senate on March 6 and the House on March 27.
+It now goes to Gov. Kemp’s desk for his signature.

 What would it do: When an EV owner plugs their car into a public charging station right now, they pay based on how long they’re plugged in.
 If HB 406 or SB 146 pass, EV drivers would pay for the amount of power they use – like paying for gas by the gallon.